JaroslavTulach/talk2compiler/README.md

 [Graal JIT compiler](http://graalvm.org)
 under your control.
 Use it to get the best from the dynamic just in time compiler surrouding your code.
-Just enclose your code into the `Main.execute` method and you'll be in direct contact with the assembly - code in Java, but directly influence the native code.
+Just enclose your code into the `Main.execute` method and you'll be in direct contact with the *assembly* - code in Java, but directly *influence the native code*.
 That is what we are aiming at!

 ## Look at the Compiler